2019 Atlanta Braves season

 The 2019 Atlanta Braves season was the Braves' 54th season in Atlanta, 149th overall, and third season at SunTrust Park.
 The Braves clinched a playoff spot for the second consecutive year on September 14.
-They clinched their second consecutive National League East championship on September 20 but lost to the St. Louis Cardinals in the Division Series.
+They clinched their second consecutive National League East championship on September 20 but lost to the St. Louis Cardinals in the NLDS.
 On October 9, they became the first team to allow 10 runs in the first inning of an MLB playoff game, essentially clinching their tenth straight postseason series loss.